davidmfoley/react-router-modal/README.md

     -   `props.path` **[String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** path to match
     -   `props.exact` **[Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** If set, only show modal if route exactly matches path.
     -   `props.parentPath` **[String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** path to navigate to when backdrop is clicked
+    -   `props.onBackdropClick` **[String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** Handler to invoke when backdrop is clicked.
+If set, overrides the navigation to parentPath, so you need to handle that yourself.
     -   `props.className` **[String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** class name to apply to modal container
     -   `props.children` **Children** modal content can be specified as chld elements
     -   `props.component` **ReactComponent** modal content can be specified as a component type.
 The component will be passed `parentPath` and `closeModal` props, in addition to the specified props, and the withRouter props.